ervandew/eclim/src/doc/content/guides/install.rst

     or something similar, then your eclimd server is not running or something is preventing eclim from connecting to it.
-If you receive this or any other errors and are unsure of what steps to take, please feel free to visit the <a href="ext:forums">forums</a> so that someone can help resolve your issue.
+If you receive this or any other errors and are unsure of what steps to take, please feel free to visit the forums_ so that someone can help resolve your issue.

     Example of successful ping\: